Cellular Energy

 Accessory pigments are the reason leaves change colors in

-.
-In green leaves, there is so much chloro
+autumn.
+In green leaves, there is so much chlorophyll that it

 masks the other pigments.
 In autumn, as trees prepare to lose